wp-plugins/fourteen-extended/readme.txt

 You can use Fourteen Extended with both the default Twenty Fourteen and its child themes.
 Be aware that the Fourteen Extended settings are stored with the active theme, so if you switch to a child theme or switch child themes, you'll need to re-set the configurations.
 Child theme compatibility depends on the extent of changes made by the child theme.

 == Changelog ==

+= 1.1.5 =
+* NEW: Added option to set maximum site width.
+* NEW: Added option to set overall image height.
+* NEW: Added option to remove white space above content.
+* NEW: Added option to remove widget title top border.
+* NEW: Added option to show full content instead of the list view on mobile devices - home/blog index only.
+* Adjusted the excerpt option to show first video as the excerpt.

 = 1.1.4 =
 * NEW: Added options to adjust overall content area width when left sidebar is disabled.